Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Experiments, Results, and Discussion

 \subsubsection{Baselines and Implementation}

 We evaluate 3C-EA against standard fixed activation functions including ReLU, Swish, Leaky ReLU, and ELU.
 Baseline models use neural network architectures, optimization strategy, preprocessing pipeline, and data partitions identical to the proposed method, differing only in the selection of the activation function.
 This guarantees that performance divergence is entirely related to the activation design, without influence from other factors.
-The proposed Three-Channel Evolved Activations (3C-EA) have been evaluated using a three-channel multilayer perceptron (3C-MLP) architecture, in which each nonlinear layer employs a unique evolved activation function $f(x, m, c)$.
+The proposed 3C-EA approach has been evaluated using a 3C-MLP architecture, in which each nonlinear layer employs the same evolved activation function $f(\tilde{x}, m, c)$.
 Activation functions are specially constructed for each dataset by GP, as detailed in Table \ref{tab:hyperparams}.
+After evolution, the selected activation is retrained for final evaluation for up to 100 epochs with patience 15.
+All experiments were implemented in Python using PyTorch and scikit-learn.